KeyBanc Believes Snap (SNAP) Still Has Room to Grow

 According to TipRanks.com, Patterson is a 5-star analyst with an average return of 27.4% and a 67.8% success rate.
 Patterson covers the Technology sector, focusing on stocks such as ANGI Homeservices, Alphabet Class A, and IAC/InterActive.

-Snap has an analyst consensus of Moderate Buy, with a price target consensus of $60.07, which is a -0.1% downside from current levels.
+Currently, the analyst consensus on Snap is a Moderate Buy with an average price target of $60.07, a -0.1% downside from current levels.
 In a report issued on January 25, Canaccord Genuity also maintained a Buy rating on the stock with a $58.00 price target.

 See today’s analyst top recommended stocks >>